idelairre/automatic1111-provider/README.md

 - ✅ Image generation completes successfully
 - 💾 Image file saved to disk

-### HTML Demo
+#### HTML Demo

-Open `examples/test-app.html` in a browser to see the API usage pattern (requires bundling for actual image generation).
+Run `npm run example:html` to start a local server, then open your browser to see the ComfyUI provider API usage pattern.
+Note: Actual image generation requires bundling the AI SDK for browser use.

 ## Additional Resources